Dynatrace/DCRUM-SISNAPI-Decode/README.md

 ## Which DC RUM versions are compatible with the SISNAPI script?

-12.3 or later, Classic AMD.
+12.4 or later HS AMD.

 ## Where can I find the newest version of the SISNAPI script?